 As used herein and consistent with the Conflict Minerals Rule, Conflict Minerals or 3TG are columbite-tantalite (coltan), cassiterite, gold, wolframite and the derivatives tantalum, tin and tungsten, without regard to the location of origin of the minerals or derivative metals.
 The Covered Countries for the purposes of Rule 13p-1 are the Democratic Republic of the Congo, and its nine adjoining countries.

 Cabot is a global specialty chemicals and performance materials company headquartered in Boston, Massachusetts.
-Our principal products are reinforcing and specialty carbons, specialty compounds, fumed metal oxides, inkjet colorants, and aerogel.
+Our principal products are reinforcing carbons, specialty carbons, battery materials, engineered elastomer composites, inkjet colorants, masterbatches and conductive compounds, fumed metal oxides, and aerogel.
 Cabot and its affiliates have manufacturing facilities and operations in the United States and over 20 other countries.

 During the reporting period, our principal products included activated carbon products, which we manufactured and sold through our Purification Solutions business.
 We completed the sale of our Purification Solutions business on March 1, 2022.
 Prior to the sale, our Purification Solutions segment manufactured activated carbon products used to remove pollutants, contaminants and other impurities from, among other things, water, air, food and beverages, and pharmaceuticals.
 In addition to our activated carbon products, we provided equipment systems for the dosing of activated carbon into gas and liquid streams.
 These equipment systems, which we refer to as the Covered Products, include ready-made electronic component parts that contain 3TG that are necessary to the functionality or production of the Covered Products.
 Accordingly, these products are in-scope under the Conflict Minerals Rule.
 The electronic components in the Covered Products were purchased from third party vendors and were often specified by our customers.
 Sales from the Covered Products represented substantially less than 1% of the Companys net sales and operating revenues, and the cost of the electronic components used in the systems represented substantially less than 0.1% of Cabots total cost of sales.

-We determined which of our suppliers products were potentially in-scope for purposes of the Conflict Minerals Rule for 2021 through an internal product survey process.
-Based on the results of our internal product survey process, we identified 19 suppliers that potentially supplied 3TG contained in our in-scope products.
+In calendar year 2022, for our reasonable country of origin inquiry and due diligence process we relied on the inquiries and due process we conducted for our calendar year 2021 reporting.
+This is because during the 3 month period of calendar year 2022 during which we had sales of Covered Products, we believe we used the same suppliers we used in calendar year 2021.
+For calendar year 2021, we determined which of our suppliers products were potentially in-scope for purposes of the Conflict Minerals Rule through an internal product survey process.
+Based on the results of our internal product survey process, in that year we identified 19 suppliers that potentially supplied 3TG contained in our in-scope products.

 Following our scoping determination, we conducted a good faith reasonable country of origin inquiry within the meaning of the Conflict Minerals Rule (RCOI) designed to determine whether any of the 3TG in our in-scope products originated in the Covered Countries or are from recycled or scrap sources.
 Based on the results of its RCOI, we also exercised due diligence on the source and chain of custody of the necessary 3TG in the Covered Products.

-As indicated above, we are a purchaser of electronic components that contain 3TG.
-As such, we are many steps downstream in the mineral supply chain from smelters, refiners and mines.
-In this regard, we do not purchase 3TG directly from mines, smelters or refiners.
-We rely on our direct suppliers to assist us with our RCOI and due diligence efforts, including the identification of smelters and refiners, for the 3TG contained in the components they supply to us.
+As indicated above, we were a purchaser of electronic components that contain 3TG.
+As such, we were many steps downstream in the mineral supply chain from smelters, refiners and mines.
+In this regard, we do and did not purchase 3TG directly from mines, smelters or refiners.
+We relied on our direct suppliers to assist us with our RCOI and due diligence efforts, including the identification of smelters and refiners, for the 3TG contained in the components they supplied to us.
 The methods we used to try to determine the origin of the 3TG in the Covered Products included:

 sending letters to our direct suppliers explaining the Rule;